foldedwave/gitbook_test/test.md

 id to each part.
 The Content-Id HTTP header is returned in the response.
 The Gateway will not validate the uniqueness of any id provided.
-After the mandatory Content-type and the optional *Content-Id* header, two carriage return/line feed pairs must follow (i.e. *\r\n\r\n*).
+After the mandatory Content-type and the optional *Content-Id* header, two carriage return/line feed pairs must follow (i.e. *\\r\\n\\r\\n*).
 Any deviation from this structure might lead to the part being rejected or incorrectly interpreted.
 The part request payload, formatted as a regular HTTP URL encoded request, must follow the two-line breaks directly.

-To reduce the size of large batch requests, the Gateway supports compression using a Content-Encoding HTTP header with either a ‘gzip’ or ‘x-gzip’ value.
+To reduce the size of large batch requests, the Gateway supports compression using a Content-Encoding HTTP header with either a 'gzip' or 'x-gzip' value.
 This header can be provided in the main request or in the part request or both.

 An Authorization HTTP header can be used in the request to provide the